 It has just occurred to me that boredom is a relatively new experience in mankind's crawl from the primordial ooze, in that throughout most of history staying alive took much of the consciousness that humans and animals were able to muster, in order to continue living, propagating, and repeating the same cycle in future beings.

 And so we go to seminars, read books, take drugs, sit on mountain-tops, and do other things to stay "in the moment" when it is a actually a relatively new concept in the overall scheme of things.
 That is, we find we have to regress to an earlier state in order to progress with our lives.

 My dear wife Liz and I had a startling, difficult, and very useful conversation a few days ago about what we expected from one another; the sort of thing that does not normally come up when grocery-shopping, watching television, sleeping, or even talking.
 It had to do with our expectations of each other in this soap opera we call life (not demeaning life when I say that, but my life does has had elements of a soap opera at times, which I am sure is likely only applicable to me).

 I will further assert that much of what we say is not from our present experience, but is filled with thoughts and fears of the past and future, and how to change, avoid, manipulate, and gain advantage over the other person.
-It is not very often that we talk about what is happening right now, at this moment, and when we do it is often clouded by considerations, thoughts, worries, and plans regarding the past and future.
+It is not very often that we talk about what is happening right now, at this moment, and when we do it is often clouded by considerations, thoughts, worries, and plans regarding the past and future, yet rarely the present.

-And so I think this is Relationship 101, a graduate course for sophomores who want to skip the hard work to get that degree/job/relationship/respect and on and on.
+And so I think this is Relationship 101, a graduate course for sophomores who want to skip the hard work to get that degree/job/relationship/respect and on and on to the graduate studies.
 So it is no wonder we sometimes misunderstand or feel misunderstood when we strive for that elusive goal.
 It is, I assert, anchored in the past and future, and not the present.